- Ph.D. Computer Science, Carnegie Mellon University 1998

 Self-organizing particle systems, programmable matter, active matter, bio-inspired algorithms; distributed computing and algorithms; theory of wireless communication; graph, randomized, and approximation algorithms; self-stabilizing overlay networks; combinatorial optimization; distributed resource allocation.

-Richa received the 2017 Best Senior Researcher award from the School of Computing, Informatics, and Decision Systems Engineering (CIDSE).
+Richa received the 2017 Best Senior Researcher award from the School of Computing and Augmented Intelligence (SCAI).
 She was the recipient of an NSF CAREER Award in 1999, an associate editor of IEEE Transactions on Mobile Computing, and the keynote speaker and program\general chair of several prestigious conferences.
 In particular, Professor Richa was the Program Committee chair of the 31st International Symposium on Distributed Computing (DISC), 2017, one of the top two conferences in distributed computing.
 Richa has also delivered several invited talks both nationally and internationally.